ceos-seo/odc_manual_indexer/README.md

 # ODC Manual Indexer

-This purpose of this repository is to provide convenient means of indexing data for an ODC installation.
+The purpose of this repository is to provide convenient means of indexing data for an [Open Data Cube](https://www.opendatacube.org/) installation.
 <br><br>

 ## Contents